arianesoldatelli/Estudo-de-caso-sobre-a-economia-de-combust-vel-em-diferentes-modelos-de-carros-usando-Python/README.md

 Along the way, new ways of manipulating data with Pandas and NumPy were explored, as well as visualization tools like Matplotlib.

 Relevant insights for the dataset:<br>
--Are more or fewer models using alternative fuel sources?
-If more, how much more?<br>
+-Are more models using alternative fuel sources?
+If so, how many more?<br>
 -What are the characteristics of SmartWay vehicles?
 Have they changed over time (mpg, gas rating)?<br>